Who doesn’t remember Weird Al’s song, “Eat It?” It’s a spoof on Michael Jackson’s song “Beat It.”

 Mom didn’t usually resort to extreme measures of punishment in our house but once in a while she’d come up with something I didn’t expect.
 I think she probably read about such ideas in Ladies Home Maternal or someplace.
 Mom was a sucker for whatever was the latest in “pop psychology” and I, being a very observant and astute kid, was always aware when she was attempting a new strategy.

-So one day she served us canned pickled beets—the most dreaded side dish I could ever imagine.
-I would go to any length to avoid eating beets including throwing up at the mere smell of them.
+So one day she served us canned pickled beets—the most dreadful side dish I could ever imagine.
+I would go to any lengths to avoid eating beets including throwing up at the mere smell of them.
 (Or at least gagging disgustingly in an Oscar-worthy dramatic performance.)

 This particular day she served me dinner with the beets already on the plate and the juices were seeping into all the other food.
 She poisoned my mashed potatoes with beet juice!
 And I could taste it in my meatloaf too.
 This, I decided, was completely unacceptable and I announced that I was not going to eat dinner that night.